 At 10am this morning at a press conference, officials at Leicester University confirmed that the remains found under a car park in the City Centre of Leicester were indeed those of Richard III.
 The University of Leicester led the “Looking for Richard” project along with the Richard III Society.
 According to a press release issued by the Richard III Society, … [Read more...] about It’s Official!
 Richard III Buried in Leicester Car Park – The Discovery of a King

 In September 2012 human remains were found by a team of archaeologists underneath a Leicester car park.
 On a quest of a lifetime the discovery of the bones may have found the answer to a 500-year-old mystery.
 Had they found King Richard III?
-The program Richard III: The King in the Car Park set to air on February 4th charts the secretive path that researchers … [Read more...] about Brit TV Preview: Channel 4’s Richard III: The King in the Car Park
+The program Richard III: The King in the Car Park set to air on February 4th charts the secretive path that researchers took to … [Read more...] about Brit TV Preview: Channel 4’s Richard III: The King in the Car Park

 527 years after his death in Bosworth Field, Richard III is again in the news.
 This time with the possible discovery of his grave.
 Under a parking lot in Leicester.
 Late last month, the University of Leicester, along with the Leicester City Council and the Richard III Society, announced a search for the final resting place of the last Plantagenet monarch.
 The … [Read more...] about Brit History: Probable Grave for Richard III Found – This Space Reserved for Richard III